-These keto oreo cookies are just like the original, but only 2g net carbs each and grain-free.
-Imagine a crunchy chocolate cookie sandwich with a delicious vanilla cream filling.
+These keto oreo cookies taste just like the original.
+With just 2g of net carbs per cookie and a grain-free recipe, they offer a guilt-free treat.
+Learn how to make the best keto oreo cookies that are super crunchy with a delicious vanilla cream filling.

 Be warned!
 Once you make these low carb Oreos, you’ll make them 1000 more times.
 They are worth the work and possibly taste better than the real cookies – family approved!